imarevic/probability_theory_python/README.md

-# probability_theory_python
+##  Probability Theory in Python Notebooks

-Probability theory in python notebooks
+All notebooks for *Probability Theory in Python*